 Significant completion of the building was reached January 2004 and the grand opening weekend was February 27 and 28, 2004.
 The opening weekend celebration featured Vince Gill on Friday, February 27th, and B. B. King with Bobby “Blue” Bland on Saturday, February 28th, with an Open House on Saturday, February 28th, from 10am – 5pm.

 The “Luther F. Carson Four Rivers Center” was named in honor of the late Luther F. Carson in recognition of the family’s significant support of the Center and its mission.
-Carson’s daughter and son-in-law, Jane and Dr. Louis Myre, have generously continued Carson’s commitment to the community and to the arts in particular.
+Carson’s daughter and son-in-law, Jane and Dr. Louis Myre, generously continued Carson’s commitment to the community and to the arts in particular during their lifetimes.
 The building is named in honor of Mr. Carson, and his stalwart belief in the people and future of our region.

 Luther Carson grew up on his family’s farm in the tiny community of Kirksey, located in Calloway County, Kentucky.
 He moved to Chattanooga, Tennessee, in 1899, along with his brother John, to work for their uncle’s incline train on Lookout Mountain.
 While there, they met two men who were looking for people to bottle and sell Coca-Cola commercially.
 They invested $2,700 and began selling Coke in Paducah.

 Deliveries were made in the Paducah area by wagon for the first nine years of their bottling operation.
 In 1939, the plant moved from its location at 6th and Jackson to the well-known landmark building at 31st and Broadway.
-Recently, Paducah celebrated the 100th anniversary of the Coca-Cola Bottling Company located here.
+In 2003, Paducah celebrated the 100th anniversary of the local presence of the Coca-Cola Bottling Company.